 Kerry Gardner AM, Chairperson

 Kerry Gardner is a Writer/Director of Australian documentary films on art, literature and design subjects.
 She holds a Masters in Film and Television from the VCA/The University of Melbourne.
-Her current directorships include the Australian Children's Television Foundation, and the Museum of Contemporary Art Australia.
+Currently, she is Chair of the Venice Foundation and is the first Australian appointment to the board of Global Fund for Women (2017), is the third Australian appointee to Women Moving Millions (New York) (2017), and sits on the Asia Pacific Acquisitions Committee of The Tate.
+Her past directorships include the Australian Children's Television Foundation, and the Museum of Contemporary Art Australia.
 She is a Founding Patron of the Lorne Sculpture Biennale and Ambassador for the Natalie Miller Fellowship for Women in Film.
 She is also member of the Arts and Humanities Committee of the Myer Foundation / Sidney Myer Fund, and Global Ambassador (Asia Pacific) for the Global Fund for Women in New York.
 Her past board directorships include the Australian Chamber Orchestra, Victorian Women’s Trust, Deputy Chair of both Heide Museum of Modern Art and the Malthouse Theatre Company, the Australian Environmental Grantmakers Network (Steering Committee) and director of the Great Barrier Reef Foundation.

 Dr Gerard Vaughan AM, Deputy Chair